Blossom-tech/kry-services-backend/README.md

 # Kry Code Assignment (Service Poller)
 ## How to run the Application
-It's online at the follwong link on Heroku https://kry-services-frontend.herokuapp.com/
+It's online at the following link on Heroku

+https://kry-services-frontend.herokuapp.com/

 the UI will show the list of services if their is any present in the database or you can add few services and it will display the list